mauriciojost/mauriciojost.github.io/_posts/2017-03-01-sorting-anything-cleanly-with-scala.markdown

 ---
 ## Why sorting?

 Sorting requirements are present in the vast majority of data processing applications.
-Think of questions like:

-- what are the last 5 cities visited by a passenger?

-- what is the least profitable product being sold?

-- what is the first snapshot of a hotel booking?

-All will end up coded with some kind of sorting algorithm under the hood, and Scala provides very good tools for answering them.
+As Scala provides very good tools for answering them, I thought it would be interesting to dive a bit into them to improve our code.

+Here are some of the patterns that you may feel tempted to use, and what I personally consider is a better alternative.
+Leave a comment if you have even a better one!

 <!--more-->